oracle/terraform-provider-oci/website/docs/guides/resource_discovery.html.markdown

     * `streaming` - Discovers streaming resources within the specified compartment
     * `tagging` - Discovers tag-related resources within the specified compartment
     * `waas` - Discovers waas resources within the specified compartment
-* `generate_state` - Provide this flag to import the discovered resources into a state file along with the Terraform configuration
 * `tf_version` - The version of terraform syntax to generate for configurations.
 Default is v0.12.
 The state file will be written in v0.12 only.
 The allowed values are:
     * 0.11
     * 0.12